 Moreover, the app helped to improve the event’s engagement within the company and paves the way for future programming-related changes in the future.
 There are lots of ways that Hack Days can evolve, and now it has a stable product foundation to do so.

 One of the best parts of this experience was the ability to contribute to the product at every stage.
-From researching in the summer, to building in the fall, to actually running and hosting the Hack Days event in the winter, it’s been quite the journey.
-This sort of integrated product ideation, development, and execution has been one of the most challenging and rewarding experiences for me.
+From researching in the summer to building in the fall, to actually running and hosting the Hack Days event in the winter, it’s been quite the journey.
+This sort of integrated product ideation, development, and execution has been one of my most challenging and rewarding experiences.

 Sprinting to the finish